inclusive-design/wecount.inclusivedesign.ca/src/collections/views/inverted-wordles-architecture.md

 tags:
   - Wordle
 ---
-Nowadays, when word cloud centres build wordles based on people's answers to a question, majority answers are emphasized while minority answers fade to the background.
+When word cloud centres build wordles based on people's answers to a question, majority answers are emphasized while minority answers fade to the background.
 In order to make minority voices heard, the development team is building a wordle tool that allows users to have the option to flip the algorithm to highlight either the majority or minority answers.

 Currently, this wordle tool includes two steps.
 Further development will be based on feedback.